bniculea/javascript-fundamentals/2. variables-and-datatypes/content.md

         shallowCopyStudent.address.city = "Sannicolau Mare"
         console.log(originalStudent)
     ```

 - A shallow copy of an object duplicates the object's top-level properties but does not recursively copy nested objects.
 Changes to nested objects will affect both the original and the copied (shallow) object because they share the same references.

+Now is worth mentioning the other type of copying, namely the `Deep Copy`.
+A deep copy will create another object that is completely separated from the one used for cloning.
+Namely, each update to the clone will not alter the original one.

+### Practice:
+- Find how can we create a deep clone of an array similar with the one that we had above, with cars.